 I then added a sheet of corrugated plastic to a broom, and the rest (with a lot of help, work, and luck) will become history.

 After several refinements, my “Broom Blower” was discovered to work extremely well not only on hard surfaces, but on grass and dirt, as well.
 Even carpeting bowed to its’ prowess.
 Stems and even pine needles, that confound leaf blowers and rakes, now were corralled with greater ease and efficiency.
-If the air power won’t move something stuck, the blade edge is there to physically move it.

 Super lightweight, it combines a cleaning edge that sweeps & scrapes, and it also catches and directs a gust of air with each sweep stroke motion.
 If anything sticks, you sweep it or scrape it with the edge.
 Then, the vortices and vacuum created by the movement of the air shield easily blows it away.
 Since, you can both sweep and blow in the same motion, you enjoy the combined benefit not possible with a broom, rake, or even a leaf blower.